jamesmattis/Hello/README.md

 - Press any of the 'hello' buttons to start or stop a test.
 During the test, the app steps through the possible 'hello' strings and enqueues a new text string after a random delay.
 The Reduced Sniff switch toggles the Pebble Watch App sniff interval between normal and reduced mode.
 When Use Max Data rate is set to YES, the dictionary pushed to the Pebble watch is padded with zeroed NSData to the max dictionary size of 124 bytes.
 Use Queue toggles the use of a queue of dictionaries, or one single dictionary that is rewritten every time new data becomes available from the PebbleTest method.
 When the queue is used, you are insured that each dictionary you are trying to pass to the watch will get successfully sent and ACK'd.
 However, if you set a data rate faster than the watch can handle, it possible that your queue will start to fill and backup.
 There are situations where you don't necessarily need to have every message get successfully sent to the watch, and you might want to avoid the possibility of having the queue fill and backup.
 In that case, set Use Queue to no.

 - The level of the random delay can be set using the #defines at the top of the ViewController.m file.
 The purpose of the random delay is to simulate the approximate time between CLLocationManager GPS location updates.
 By adjusting these values, you can find the max data rate that you can effectively send messages to the watch without filling up the queue and design your app accordingly.
+Setting the range to 0.0 will turn off the random part of the delay and simply dispatch message on the constant average time.

 ##The Logged Stats

 - Run time is the total test run time.
 - Number of pushes counts the total number of times that pushPebbleUpdate has been called.
 Successful pushes counts the number of times the queue wasn't blocked because it had yet to respond from the previous push.
 - Pushed bytes gives the total bytes pushed, and the rate at which bytes have been pushed.
-The max rate is typically between 0.7-0.8 kB/s.
+The max rate is typically between 2.4-2.8 kB/s.
+This corresponds to 20-25 pushes per second, or 0.05-0.04 seconds between pushes.
+At fewer than 20 pushes per second, the queue typically doesn't fill.
+Above that, it will fill.
 - Received messages are the number of messages sent from the watch to the phone.
 - Block pushes are the number of pushPebbleUpdate attempts that could not be sent because appMessage had yet to respond from a previous push.
 - Blocked bytes are the total bytes that couldn't be pushed, including rate.